Kansas Jayhawks football: In the polls

-The Jayhawks have finished ranked in the AP poll seven times, and appeared in the poll at some point in 18 different seasons.
+The Jayhawks have finished ranked in the AP poll eight times, and appeared in the poll at some point in 19 different seasons.
 They have only been ranked in a preseason poll 6 times.
 In the 2007 season the Jayhawks achieved a No. 2 ranking in the AP poll and the BCS rankings, which is the highest the team has ever been ranked.
 The highest postseason ranking the Jayhawks have ever received was 7th for the 2007 season.
 In the final poll of the 2007 season, the Jayhawks received one 1st place vote.
 The Jayhawks were ranked in the poll released on October 2, 2022.
 It was the first time they had been ranked since October 18, 2009.
-Since its inception in 2014, the Jayhawks have yet to receive a single vote in the College Football Playoff rankings.
-The most consecutive weeks the Jayhawks have been ranked in the AP poll is 16 consecutive polls dating from October 7, 2007 through October 19, 2008.
+The most consecutive weeks the Jayhawks have been ranked in the AP poll is 16 consecutive polls dating from October 7, 2007, through October 19, 2008.
 The most consecutive games the Jayhawks have been unranked is 175 spanning from October 23, 1976, to September 22, 1992.
+In 2023, Kansas became ranked in the College Football Playoff poll for the first time since its inception in 2014.